-Welcome to the night sky report for June 2019 -- Your guide to the constellations, deep sky objects, planets, and celestial events that are observable during the month.
+Welcome to the night sky report for June 2020 -- Your guide to the constellations, deep sky objects, planets, and celestial events that are observable during the month.
 Though the nights are shorter in June, they are filled with fine sights.
 Look for the Hercules constellation, which will lead you to a globular star cluster with hundreds of thousands of densely packed stars.
 You can also spot Draco the dragon, which will point you to the Cat’s Eye Nebula.
-Jupiter is at its biggest and brightest this month, rising at dusk and remaining visible all night.
 The night sky is truly a celestial showcase.
 Get outside and explore its wonders from your own backyard.

 - Matsumoto Company